Hensley Henson: Dean and bishop

-Although Henson's elevation was controversial chiefly among factions of the clergy – in general lay people supported his appointment – it nevertheless gave fresh impetus to the idea of taking away from the prime minister the power to choose bishops.
+Although Henson's elevation was controversial among factions of the clergy – in general lay people supported his appointment – it nevertheless gave fresh impetus to the idea of taking away from prime ministers the power to choose bishops.
 Gore attempted to promote the idea at the Convocation of Clergy in May 1918; Henson abandoned restraint and in Chadwick's words "stripped Gore's arguments bare".
-He argued from historical examples that appointments made at the church's instigation were partisan and disastrous, and that the Crown and prime minister were able to take an unbiased view in the national interest.
+He argued from historical examples that appointments made at the Church's instigation were partisan and disastrous, and that the Crown and prime minister were able to take an unbiased view in the national interest.
 Despite the public support for him, the controversy revived Henson's feelings of isolation.

-The appointment was described as "sending an armoured car into an orchard of apple trees" and Henson had doubts about accepting a mainly rural diocese rather than ministering to the urban poor.
-Nevertheless, the clergy and laity of Hereford gave him a warm welcome, and he enjoyed working with the incumbents of country parishes.
+An anonymous critic described Henson's appointment to the see of Hereford as "sending an armoured car into an orchard of apple trees" and Henson had doubts about accepting a mainly rural diocese rather than ministering to the urban poor.
+Lloyd George told him that he would have preferred to offer him a see with "a large and industrial population", and hoped to transfer him to one if he succeeded at Hereford.

+The clergy and laity of Hereford gave Henson a warm welcome, and he enjoyed working with the incumbents of country parishes.
 They appreciated his delicacy in not intruding unduly into local church concerns, and it was remarked that "he treated all the world as his equals".
-During his brief time at Hereford he published only one book, Christian Liberty (1918), a collection of sermons.
+During his time at Hereford he published only one book, Christian Liberty (1918), a collection of sermons.

 Henson was an active Freemason.
 At Hereford, he and the dean, Reginald Waterfield, were among the founders of a new masonic lodge in 1920.
 Peart-Binns describes him as enjoying the meetings of his various lodges, but finding the associated social activities "intolerable".
 Henson was outspoken as an apologist for Freemasonry, promoting its ideals, and its religious foundations.

 There was regret in the diocese that Henson's tenure there was brief.
 In 1920 the see of Durham became vacant on the death of Bishop Moule.
-Davidson wanted Thomas Strong, Dean of Christ Church, to be appointed and pressed his claims on Lloyd George, but the prime minister took the view that the area needed Henson's practical skills and common touch rather than Strong's academic scholarship.
+Davidson wanted Thomas Strong, Dean of Christ Church, to be appointed and pressed his claims on Lloyd George, but the Prime Minister took the view that the area needed Henson's practical skills and common touch rather than Strong's academic scholarship.